-The Study Team prepared a draft Structural Planning Report for Practical Alternatives, July 2007.
+The Study Team prepared a draft Structural Planning Report for Practical Alternatives, May 2008.
 The report included structural planning sheets showing structure type and associated preliminary cost estimate, for each structure proposed for the Access Road practical alternatives.
 These preliminary structural construction cost estimates were included in the overall cost estimates for the Access Road practical alternatives.

-The Team prepared a draft Stormwater Management Plan for Practical Alternatives, July, 2007.
-The Plan included conceptual drainage designs developed for the Access Road practical alternatives with associated preliminary drainage cost estimates.
-The preliminary drainage cost estimates were included in the overall cost estimates for the Access Road practical alternatives.
+The Team prepared a draft Stormwater Management Plan for Practical Alternatives, July, 2007, revised March 2008.
+The Plan included conceptual drainage designs developed for the Access Road and Inspection Plaza practical alternatives with associated preliminary drainage cost estimates.
+The preliminary drainage costs were included in the overall cost estimates for the practical alternatives.

-The Team also completed a draft Constructability Report for Access Road Practical Alternatives, May 2007.
-This report discussed constructability of the practical alternatives including construction methods, construction staging and utility relocation.
+The Team also completed a draft Constructability Report for Access Road Practical Alternatives, April 2008.
+This report discussed constructability of the Access Road practical alternatives including construction methods, construction staging and utility relocation.